A study in patients with SMA showed SPINRAZA® (nusinersen)

 Mean change in 6MWT score vs baseline up to 30 monthsMean change in 6MWT score vs baseline up to 30 months

-Proportion of patients who showed improvement, no change, or decline in 6MWT score vs baseline up to 30 months
+Proportion of patients who showed increase, no change, or decline in 6MWT score vs baseline up to 30 months

 Proportion of patients who showed improvement, no change, or decline in 6MWT vs baseline up to 30 monthsProportion of patients who showed improvement, no change, or decline in 6MWT vs baseline up to 30 months